Maine Mesothelioma Lawyer

 Every mesothelioma case we handle is personal to us.
 With a proven track record of success nationwide, our dedicated team has the experience and resources to fight for you after a mesothelioma diagnosis.
 But don’t just take our word for it—hear from our clients.

-Where Asbestos Exposure Occurred in Maine
+Where Did Asbestos Exposure Occur in Maine?

 There are known asbestos exposure sites in several Maine counties across the state.
 Companies and facilities tied to asbestos exposure in Maine include the following: